Best Carbon Plated Running Shoes 2023

 Best Carbon-Plated Training Shoes

-One difference between the SuperComp Trainer and other super shoes is that this one is made to cover most of your miles, everything from long runs and walks to speedwork can be done in this shoe since it is more durable than most race-day shoes.
+One difference between the SuperComp Trainer v2 and other super shoes is that this one is made to cover most of your miles.
+Everything from long runs and walks to speedwork and racing can be done in this shoe since it is more durable than most race-day shoes.
 New Balance made the newest version lighter and more stable while maintaining its durability and peppy ride, which our reviewers loved in the New Balance FuelCell SuperComp Trainer v2 review.

 HOKA Carbon X 3